apache/dubbo/dubbo-spring-boot/dubbo-spring-boot-actuator/README.md

 `management.health.dubbo.enabled` is a enabled configuration to turn on or off health checks feature, its' default is `true`.

- If you'd like to disable health checks ,  you chould apply `management.health.dubbo.enabled` to be `false`:
+ If you'd like to disable health checks ,  you could apply `management.health.dubbo.enabled` to be `false`:

 ```properties
 management.health.dubbo.enabled = false